‘Playboy’ Model Lexi Wood Shows Some Skin While Rolling Around In Bed

 As her 625,000 Instagram followers know, Playboy model Lexi Wood isn’t afraid to show some skin.

-The Canadian model turned the heat up for her social media followers on Saturday evening by sharing a collection of racy black and white snapshots of herself rolling around in bed.
+The Canadian model turned the heat up for her social media followers on Saturday evening by sharing a collection of racy black-and-white snapshots of herself rolling around in bed.

 The photo collection featured the model rocking a sleeveless white crop top that she paired with white lacy underwear.

-The model flashed a huge smile as she pulled her hair back into a messy pony tail with loose strands hanging down both sides of her face.
+The model flashed a huge smile as she pulled her hair back into a messy ponytail with loose strands hanging down both sides of her face.

 The first photo featured Lexi absolutely glowing as she popped her curvy booty out while perched on her hands and knees with her head turned toward the camera.